José María Michavila: Professional Activity

-After 11 years in politics Michavila returned to his previous professional activity.
+After 11 years in politics Michavila returned to his previous professional activities.
 In 2006 he moved to London with his family.

-In 2006 he was designated Senior Advisor of RBC (Royal Bank of Canada).
+In 2006 he was appointed Senior Advisor of RBC (Royal Bank of Canada).

 From 2010 until 2016 he was Senior Advisor for JP Morgan IF from where he represented the entity at NOATUM Council.
-During those same years he was a member of the global advisor board of Oliver Wyman.
+During those same years he was a member of the Global Advisor Board of Oliver Wyman.

 In June 2008 he founded a Family Office, MdF Family Partners, with the former banker of JP Morgan, Daniel de Fernando.
 It has branches in Madrid, Barcelona, Mexico City, New York, Miami and London.
-This entity gives legal counsel to more than 100 families from 11 nationalities.
+This entity provides legal counsel to more than 100 families from 11 nationalities.

 He then founded a new law firm (November 2009), MA Abogados, which has offices in Madrid, Sevilla, Valencia, Palma de Mallorca, Bilbao, Salamanca, Vigo and Marbella.
 Dedicated to high level advocacy, both for medium and large national companies with an international vocation.

 José María Michavila has also continued his professor activity being a part of the Postgraduate Degree in Contemporary History in the Francisco de Vitoria University in Madrid.
 He also gives an annual lecture in the Executive Program in Harvard University.

 In 2012 he was appointed a member of the Council of State and confirmed in this position by the new government in 2018.